Spotting signs of child sexual abuse

 It's best not to delay if you suspect a child is being sexually abused.

 You can talk directly to the police or your local children's social services and this can be anonymous.
-You can also get advice or report your concerns anonymously to the NSPCC by phoning their free helpline on 0808 800 5000.
+You can also get advice or report your concerns anonymously to the NSPCC by phoning its free helpline on 0808 800 5000.
 Or you can report sexual abuse to the NSPCC via email or online.

 If you are a health professional and suspect a child you are caring for is experiencing abuse or is at risk of abuse, you can seek advice from the "named nurse" or "named doctor" in your hospital or care setting.

 The NSPCC has more information and advice about child sexual abuse.

 People who sexually abuse children can be adult, adolescent or a child themselves.

 Most abusers are male, but females sometimes abuse children too.

 Around a third of child sexual abuse is carried out by other, usually older, children or young people.

 9 out of 10 children know or are related to their abuser.
 Child sex abuse often happens either in the child's home or the abuser's home.